obrunet/GCP_Data_Engineering/Theory/Build_storage.md

         - no charge for loading, copying, or exporting data but for the storage used.
         - separate charges for ML (BQML) & Data Transfer service.

-9. Optimization
-optimize the way that you use BigQuery
+9. Optimization - depends on the way you use BQ
     - avoid using SELECT *.
     - use --dry-run to estimate the cost of a query.
     - set the maximum number of bytes billed.
     - partition by time when possible.
     - denormalize data rather than join multiple tables.

 BQ is a popular: it requires little operational overhead, supports large volumes of data, and is highly performant when queries are tuned to take advantage of its' architecture.